 A leased asset is depreciated over the useful life of the asset.
 However, if there is no reasonable certainty that the Group will obtain ownership by the end of the lease term, the asset is depreciated over the shorter of the estimated useful life of the asset and the lease term.

-Retirement benefit costs
+Retirement benefit costs and termination benefits

 Group companies operate various pension schemes.
 The schemes are funded through payments to trustee-administered funds in accordance with the plan terms.

 A defined-contribution plan is a pension plan under which the Group pays fixed contributions into a separate entity.
 The Group has no legal or constructive obligations to pay further contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employee service in the current and prior years.

 The Group’s contributions to defined-contribution plans in respect of services rendered in a particular year are recognised as an expense in that year.
 Additional contributions are recognised as an expense in the year during which the associated services are rendered by employees.